tsedio/tsed/docs/docs/custom-endpoint-decorators.md

 # Custom endpoint decorator

 Custom endpoint decorator could be interesting when you want to handle a request and perform actions before or after the endpoint method.

+Unlike [Pipes](/docs/pipes.html) that operate on the parameters of a method, the endpoint decorator will operate on the method itself.

-It's based on the middleware but offers you more options and control over your decorated endpoint.
+It's based on the middleware and use one of these decorators to work:

+- @@UseBefore@@: use the given middleware before the method,
+- @@Use@@: use the given middleware after `UseBefore` but before the method,
+- @@UseAfter@@: use the given middleware after the method.

+## Built-in

+Many other decorators are implemented and can be taken as an example to build your own endpoint decorator.
+Just follow the links here and click on source link to see source code on Github:

+<ApiList query="status.indexOf('endpoint') > -1 && status.indexOf('decorator') > -1" />

+## Build your own decorator

 One of the usecases already implemented by Ts.ED is the @@AcceptMimesMiddleware@@: